Feeds:

 Read Full Post »

 Somehow I envisioned this auspicious occasion much differently.
-There were times when I wondered if this day would ever come, and if it did arrive I imagined it would be filled with much fanfare, jumping up and down and screaming.
-Instead it was a quiet moment, a solitary moment — a very personal moment.
-It was my time to reflect on what it took for me to get to this place: patience, tenacity, belief, humor and a clear intention.
-August 31, 2011: the day I became a citizen of Italy.
+There were times when I wondered if this day would ever come.
+And if it did arrive, I imagined it would be filled with much fanfare, jumping up and down, and screaming.
+Instead it was a quiet moment.
+A solitary moment.
+A very personal moment.
+It was a time to reflect on what it took for me to get to this place: Patience, tenacity, belief, humor, and a clear intention.
+August 31, 2011 is the day I became a citizen of Italy.

-Jure sanguinis (“right of blood”) contrasts with jus soli (Latin: “right of soil”) in that citizenship is not determined by place of birth, but by having a parent or parents who are citizens of a nation.
-In Italy there is no limit to the generations that can obtain citizenship via blood (except for specific constraints which obviously did not apply to me).
-And because the U.S. and Italy have a reciprocity agreement, one is allowed dual citizenship.
+Italian by Blood Jure sanguinis (“right of blood”) contrasts with jus soli (Latin: “right of soil”) in that citizenship is not determined by place of birth, but rather by having a parent (or decendent) who is a citizen of a nation.
+In Italy there’s no limit to the generations that can obtain citizenship via blood (except for specific constraints which did not apply to me).
+Furthermore, because the U.S. and Italy have a reciprocity agreement, one is allowed dual citizenship.

-So, after tracking down my grandparents’ birth certificates (likely located in books archived in church basements of Corleone and Contessa Entellina), I gathered together some twenty documents of the birth, death, and divorce certificates for myself and each member of my immediate family.
-Apostilles and translations into Italian for each followed, along with a list of discrepancies (misspelled names of which there were many).
-And don’t even get me started about the rabbit-hole that is the U.S. Department of Homeland Security!
-This portion of the process took a little over a year to complete.
-Then there was the waiting period — one-and-a-half years to be exact — for the appointment to submit my application to the Consulate.
+After tracking down my grandparents’ birth certificates (likely located in books archived in church basements of Corleone and Contessa Entellina), respectively, I gathered together some twenty other documents (i.e., birth, death, divorce) for both myself and members of my immediate family.
+Translations and Apostilles followed, along with a list of discrepancies and misspelled names (of which there were many).
+And don’t even get me started on the rabbit hole that is the U.S. Department of Homeland Security!
+This part of the process took a little over a year to complete.
+Then there was the waiting period (one-and-a half years, to be exact) for an appointment to personally submit my application to the Italian Consulate.

-The procedure was daunting, frustrating and at times discouraging.
-When I felt like giving up, I thought about the finish line – life in Italy — and it helped to spur me on.
-I guess if becoming a citizen of a country were easy, then everyone would do it.
+The procedure was daunting, frustrating, and at times discouraging.
+When I felt like giving up, I thought about the finish line — life in Italy — which helped to spur me on.
+I suppose that if becoming a citizen of a country were easy, everyone would do it.
 You really have to want it!

 The Gift